Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Multitask Linear Regression

+\begin{assumption}[\sc Covariate distribution] There are constants $L\geq \mu>0$ such that for any $m\in[M]$, $\{x^{(m)}_i\}_{i=1}^{n_m}$ are the $L$-sub-Gaussian and independently distributed covariates with zero mean and covariance $\Sigma^{(m)}\succeq \mu I_{d}$, where $\succeq$ denotes the Loewner order. \end{assumption} Throughout the paper, we focus on investigating the impact of sample sizes $\{n_m\}_{m=1}^M$, variances $\{\sigma_m^2\}_{m=1}^M$, dimension of covariates $d$ and heterogeneity $s$, while omitting the dependence on the other problem characteristics, including $\mu$ and $L$.
 When leveraging heterogeneous datasets, the performance can be hampered by very small and noisy datasets \citep[e.g.,][etc]{akbani2004applying,kotsiantis2006handling,chawla2010data}.
-To prove the optimal error rate, we will require Condition \ref{asp:size} to constrain the sample sizes of the input datasets.
-Without loss of generality, we let $n^1\ge n^2 \ge \ldots \ge n^M$.
+To prove optimal estimation errors, we will require Condition \ref{asp:size} to mildly constrain the sample sizes of the input datasets.